char0n/i18next-test/README.md

 as `ns` prop.
 Scanner is adding plural forms, parser is not.
 Parse documentation is saying that is supports plural forms but couldn't find a way make it work.

-Issue to scanner has been reported: https://github.com/i18next/i18next-scanner/issues/137
+Issue to scanner has been reported: https://github.com/i18next/i18next-scanner/issues/137 (this is already implemented and resolved)
+Additional issue with auto-generating keys is report here: https://github.com/i18next/i18next-scanner/issues/125#issuecomment-473919033

 I recommend using `i18nKey` when using `Trans` component.

-Repeting scanning overrides the modified values in extracted translations, we must use `dev` language for scanning/parsing.
+Repeating scanning overrides the modified values in extracted translations, we must use `dev` language for scanning/parsing.